 - Most dining materials would be disposable or potentially compostable, which raises concerns about solid waste production. - "Environmental Impact Minimization Plan," provided in 2021: - Proposes washable aluminum pans and plastic serving baskets with paper liners, bioplastic utensils, and other packaging materials labeled as biodegradable. - Durable plastic cups and a three-bay sink for washing, along with two low-temperature glass washers, instead of a regular dishwasher. - Applicant will partner with Island Grown Initiative and Bruno's Rolloff on a composting program, with four tote containers (about 128 gallons) of compost expected to be picked up from the restaurant three times a week. - In addition to the composting totes, six totes would be used for the restaurant's regular waste and recycling, with two pickups per week.
-All of the totes would be stored in the general trash area for the condo units, which would have a capacity of 19 totes.
-(The eight restaurant totes would account for 42% of the trash area.)
+All of the totes would be stored in the general trash area for the condo units, which would have a capacity of 19 totes. - The eight restaurant totes would account for 42% of the trash area, although the applicant has stated that half the residential units would have their own trash areas.